Transformational Road and Rail upgrade - Chelmsford North East Bypass

 Housing Infrastructure Fund

-In March 2019, Essex County Council submitted a Housing Infrastructure Fund bid titled ‘Chelmsford North East Bypass and Beaulieu Railway Station’ in relation to this project.
+In March 2019, Essex County Council submitted a Housing Infrastructure Fund bid titled ‘Chelmsford North East bypass and Beaulieu Railway Station’ about this project.

 You can find out more by viewing our bid summaries.

 Please watch the scheme flythrough video and download the scheme brochure from the documents section below.